-Don't wait for the old, chubby Santa: Today's Santas are quite differentIt seems the era of jolly, plump old men with white beards and red noses is slowly fading away.
-According to research conducted by American scientists, the role of is increasingly being embraced by younger, slimmer individuals, often women.
+The era of jolly, plump old men with white beards and red noses is fading.
+A U.S. research team found the role of Santa Claus is increasingly being filled by younger, slimmer people — often women.

 A university team surveyed 850 professional Santas and conducted in-depth interviews with 50 of them.
-It turns out that many young, agile people, including women, are now successfully taking on the responsibilities of the main Christmas figure.
+The study found that many young, agile people, including women, are now successfully taking on the responsibilities of the main Christmas figure.

-“Society has some pretty strict stereotypes about what Santa should look like, but we found that practically anyone can become Santa if they want to,” said co-author of the study, Borbala Chillage.
-According to her, those who transform into Santa are actually more diverse than one might expect.
+“Society has pretty strict ideas about what Santa should look like, but we found that practically anyone can become Santa if they want to,” said Borbala Chillage, a co-author of the study.
+She said the people who take on the role are more diverse than you might expect.

-The team’s analysis revealed that modern professional Santas fall into three categories.
-The first consists of those who remain true to most traditional Santa attributes.
-The second includes so-called semi-prototypical characters who retain key features of the classic Christmas figure.
-The third category is non-prototypical Santas, who bear little resemblance to the traditional Santa, as reported by Daily Mail.
+The team’s analysis found three types of modern professional Santas.
+First are those who stick closely to traditional Santa attributes.
+Second are semi-prototypical Santas who keep key features of the classic figure.
+Third are non-prototypical Santas who bear little resemblance to the traditional Santa, the Daily Mail reported.

 Other Santas